oracle/solaris-xorg/open-src/xserver/xvnc/README.txt

       This project delivers Xvnc, an X server that displays to a Remote Frame Buffer (RFB) protocol client over the network, without requiring an existing X server session displayed on local video hardware.
-It also delivers the RealVNC vncviewer to connect to remote VNC servers, and several associated programs for managing these.
+It also delivers the TigerVNC vncviewer to connect to remote VNC servers, and several associated programs for managing these.

    2. Does this feature EOL any other feature or does it offer an alternative